kanishka-linux/kawaii-player/README.md

 It is not very powerful music organizer, but provide certain decent functionalities.
 When using with mplayer, it's cpu usage is just 1-2 % which makes it very ideal for low end machines.

-In Music mode only audio will be played and video will be suppressed.
+In Music section only audio will be played and video will be suppressed.

 ## Detached Video Mode